Skip to content

 Waiting for Cloud Gaming

-Despite the popularity of online gaming, North American and Western European users have been slow to adopt cloud-based gaming, primarily due to lack of awareness, a sticky aversion to paying for games online, and in some cases limited access to quality internet service.
-The survey revealed that cloud gaming has modest awareness globally, with fewer than one-third of gamers aware of most prominent cloud platforms.
-However, this awareness level should improve in the future as some the world’s largest technology companies – including Sony and Microsoft – put more marketing investment behind their cloud gaming offers.
+Despite the popularity of online gaming, North American and Western European users have been slow to adopt cloud-based gaming, primarily due to a lack of awareness, a sticky aversion to paying for games online, and, in some cases, limited access to quality internet service.
+The survey revealed that cloud gaming has modest awareness globally, with fewer than one-third of gamers aware of the most prominent cloud platforms.
+However, this awareness level should improve in the future as some of the world’s largest technology companies – including Sony and Microsoft – put more marketing investment behind their cloud gaming offers.

-Those gamers that have made the transition to the cloud cite flexibility (46%), gameplay quality (42%), library of content (35%), and lower cost (32%) as the top benefits.
-With the recent proposed acquisition of Activision Blizzard, Microsoft is positioned to expand the value of its library with the addition of the target’s expansive catalogue to Xbox Game Pass.
+Those gamers who have made the transition to the cloud cite flexibility (46%), gameplay quality (42%), library of content (35%), and lower cost (32%) as the top benefits.
+With the recent proposed acquisition of Activision Blizzard, Microsoft is positioned to expand its library's value by adding the target’s expansive catalog to Xbox Game Pass.
 In the coming years, this could push more gamers to the cloud.

 1st